Akemi18t/-CSV-Bike-Sales-Analysis-and-Visualization-Project/README.md

 # The Analysis
-- If you can't download the raw data, I have also made a dashboard using Tableau [Link to My Tableau Visualization](https://public.tableau.com/app/profile/akemi.taira.vasquez/viz/AnalysisofBikeSalesandConsumerBehavior/Dashboard1)
+- If you can't download the raw data, I have made a dashboard using Tableau as well.
+[Link to My Tableau Visualization](https://public.tableau.com/app/profile/akemi.taira.vasquez/viz/AnalysisofBikeSalesandConsumerBehavior/Dashboard1)

 ### 1. Gender-Based Average Income Per Purchased